 Canon G1 X Mark II versus Olympus E-M10 III

-The Canon PowerShot G1 X Mark II and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in February 2014 and August 2017.
+The Canon PowerShot G1 X Mark II and the Olympus OM-D E-M10 Mark III are two digital cameras that were revealed to the public, respectively, in February 2014 and August 2017.
 The G1X Mark II is a fixed lens compact, while the E-M10 III is a mirrorless interchangeable lens camera.
 The cameras are based on an 1.5-inch (G1X Mark II) and a Four Thirds sensor.
 The Canon has a resolution of 13 megapixel, whereas the Olympus provides 15.9 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Olympus E-M10 III.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark II – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon G1 X Mark II and the Olympus E-M10 III are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark II – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is notably larger (19 percent) than the Canon G1 X Mark II.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is considerably larger (118 percent) than the Canon G1 X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the E-M10 III are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark II has a lens build in, whereas the E-M10 III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the E-M10 III and their specifications in the Micro Four Thirds Lens Catalog.